drseergio/drseergio.github.com/source/_posts/2013-09-08-my-lucky-night-with-freenas-failure.markdown

 {% img left /images/msata.jpg %}

-Finally, I found a spare mSATA SSD drive lying around with no use (a leftover from an upgrade to a notebook).
+Finally, I found a spare mSATA SSD drive lying around with no use (a leftover from a notebook upgrade).
 I also had a mSATA adapter so I've put them together inside of the NAS to use as a boot device for FreeNAS.
 Now the NAS has 8 SATA devices (6 HDDs and 2 SSDs) maxing out all available SATA ports in the system.

 Once I have successfully booted the server and got to the web UI and initiated import of the recovered configuration database file.
 Then the server rebooted twice and everything was back!